Varunkumar0812/AASULP-backend/readme.md

 ## Frontend Repository

-The frontend of this platform is built using Vue.js and can be found here: [Frontend Repository](https://github.com/Varunkumar0812/AASULP-frontend) <!-- Replace # with actual link -->
+The frontend of this platform is built using React Js and Tailwind CSS and can be found here: [Frontend Repository](https://github.com/Varunkumar0812/AASULP-frontend) <!-- Replace # with actual link -->